How to Make the BEST Kale and Mushroom Egg Bites

 TIPS, TRICKS, AND SUBSTITUTIONS

-Experiment with your favorite cheese: Consider shredding other cheeses such as cheddar, mozzarella, Swiss cheese, Monterey Jack cheese, gruyere or feta into the egg mixture.
+• Experiment with your favorite cheese: I like to use cheddar cheese in this recipe, but feel free to experiment and mix mozzarella, Swiss cheese, Monterey Jack cheese, gruyere or feta into the egg mixture.
 Gruyere egg bites are next on my list!

-Add spices: Enhance the taste of your egg bites by incorporating spices like garlic powder, black pepper, red pepper, paprika, cayenne or Aleppo pepper.
+• Add spices: I sometimes add paprika to the mix.
+You can also use garlic powder, black pepper, red pepper, paprika, cayenne or Aleppo pepper.

-Try different greens: While kale works well in egg bites, you can also substitute it with other greens like spinach, parsley, Swiss chard, green onions, or collard greens for variety.
+• Try different greens: While kale works well in egg bites, you can also substitute it with other greens like spinach, parsley, Swiss chard, green onions, green bell pepper, or collard greens for variety.
+Definitely sautéed them first for optimal flavor.

-Make them dairy-free: If you prefer a dairy-free egg bites, substitute butter with olive oil or coconut oil, and omit the cheese or replace it with dairy-free alternatives like vegan cheese or nutritional yeast.
+• Make them dairy-free: If you prefer a dairy-free egg bites, substitute butter with olive oil, and omit the cheese or replace it with dairy-free alternatives.

 FREQUENTLY ASKED QUESTIONS